Common Water Well Owner Mistakes

 At the top of the casing is a well cap.
 A well cap from C&J is made of rust-proof aluminum and sturdy thermoplastic.
 It prevents bugs, rodents, and other foreign objects from contaminating your well and polluting your water source.
 Be sure not to tamper with your well cap, but periodically ensure it is tight and secure.
 If you need to access your well, call a licensed and experienced professional.

 Safe, potable groundwater is one of our most precious natural resources.
 It can be contaminated and made dangerous, even totally useless for drinking, by improper well drilling and pump installation practices.
 Storing petroleum products or other chemicals near your well is not a great idea.
 Anytime you house a potential source of contamination near your well, you risk contaminating the groundwater aquifer in the event of a leak or spill.
 Once the groundwater aquifer becomes contaminated, your well and potentially neighboring wells may have to be permanently decommissioned.

 Also, Indiana law also states that a water well may not be closer than 50 feet to any part of a septic system.
-When a well is too close to a septic system or other source of wastewater, a variety of contaminants can enter your well water, including, bacteria—such as e. coli or coliform—viruses, phosphates from detergents and soaps, chemicals from paint, drain cleaners, and other household products.
+When a well is too close to a septic system or other sources of wastewater, a variety of contaminants can enter your well water, including bacteria—such as e. coli or coliform—viruses, phosphates from detergents and soaps, chemicals from paint, drain cleaners, and other household products.
 In high amounts, these contaminants can cause illnesses or diseases.
-If you suspect that your well has been contaminated, it is important to have your water tested as soon as possible.
+If you suspect your well has been contaminated, it is important to have your water tested as soon as possible.
 If a problem is found, water treatment solutions like chlorination, reverse osmosis, or UV purification may be able to make your water safe enough to drink again.
 Otherwise, repairs to the well or septic system may be necessary.